fbpx

 We get it; most people work during the day, that shouldn’t preclude you from access to quality legal representation.
 As such, we serve the community Monday through Friday from 10:00 am to 7:00 pm and Saturday by appointment.
 Digitally we are always around, emails and phone and text messages are usually responded to within the next business day.

 While you do have some legal services at your disposal because of your military service, often the essential estate planning offered by your JAG office is not complete enough to carry out your specific wishes and truly protect your family.
-By working with an experienced estate planning attorney, you can ensure that your situation is evaluated and a custom plan is crafted and implemented to meet your needs.
+By working with an experienced military estate planning attorney, you can ensure that your situation is evaluated and a custom plan is crafted and implemented to meet your needs.
 We offer a 10% discount to all active duty service members and veterans.

 False.
 Estate planning is not a one and done task.
 Depending upon how long it has been since you had the documents prepared, it is always a good idea to have them reviewed by an experienced estate planning attorney to make sure that your wishes are adequately contained in the old documents.
 Life is full of changes, and it is crucial that your estate planning documents reflect your life and needs as they are right now.